ElArkk/jax-unirep/paper/paper.md

-The first is that that the original implementation took an abnormally long amount of time to process multiple sequences, requiring on the order of dozens of seconds to process dozens of sequences.
+The first is that that the original implementation took an abnormally long amount of time to process multiple sequences, requiring on the order of dozens of seconds to process single sequences.
 The second was that its API was not sufficiently flexible to handle multiple sequences passed in at once;
 to get reps of multiple sequences,